Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5-string_toupper.c: the function change all lowercase of a strint to uppercase 6-cap_string.c: the function capitalizalises all words of a string 7-leet.c: the function encodes a string into 1337 (leet)

+Partie 3:
+0-memset.c: the function will fills memory with a constant byte